When Divorce And Financial Distress Intersect

 - Child and/or spousal support: Bankruptcy discharge, payment of support and the automatic stay against actions to collect support

 - Property settlement: What happens to debts between spouses (e.g. discharge)

 - Liability to others: Who is liable for the debts during and after divorce

 California family law looks at debts differently than federal bankruptcy law.

-Where there are nonexempt assets, a bankruptcy filing by one spouse pulls all the community property into the bankruptcy estate and assures that the available assets are used to pay debts now.
-Most Chapter 7 cases, though, are no-asset cases in which no distribution is paid to creditors because all of the assets are exempt.
+Where there are nonexempt assets, a bankruptcy filing by one spouse pulls all the community property into the bankruptcy estate.
+It assures that use of the available assets goes toward paying debts right now.
+Most Chapter 7 cases, though, do not involve assets.
+Because of this, there is no distribution for the creditors because of the exemption of assets.